 In his spare time Gwyn enjoys climbing, cycling, hiking, playing bass, singing, programming synthesizers, and fixing things.
-He also performs in and co-has co-written, the Gray's Inn Miscellany Show at Christmas (2012, 2013, 2016 - 2018!), and in other Gray's Inn productions (The Tyrannicide Brief in 2012).
+He also performs in and has co-written the Gray's Inn Miscellany Show at Christmas (2012, 2013, 2016 - 2019!), and performed in other Gray's Inn productions (The Tyrannicide Brief in 2012).

 Follow Gwyn on Twitter @GwynforLaw.